 While the majority of Australians speak English, Australian English has its own distinctive accent and vocabulary.
 Introduce students to words and phrases with our A to Z list.
-Use the words in a sentence, and engage students in practicing the strategy of using context clues to determine meaning.
+Use the words in a sentence and encourage students to determine their meaning using context clues.

 A ace (excellent); ankle biters (little children); arvo (afternoon)

 B bathers (swim suit); bonnet (engine end of a car); boot (trunk end of a car); brolly (umbrella)

 C chewie (chewing gum); chook (chicken); cook top (stove); cuppa (hot beverage)

 D dag (funny person); docket (receipt or bill); dummy (baby pacifier)

 E earbash (nonstop talk); entree (appetizer); eve (evening); exy (expensive)

 F fairy floss (cotton candy); flanno (flannel); fly screen (window screen); footy (Australian rules football)